Itzhak07/rfit_platform/README.md

-* Messages - Send emails with SendGrid API integration. option to send automatic email for every new/change/cancellation of appointment, or send a custom email to a specific customer.
+* Messages - Send emails with SendGrid API integration. option to send automatic email for every new/change/cancellation of appointment, or send a custom email to a specific client.

 ## Dashboard: